top of page

 The Area

-Located on the South Coast of England some 30 miles from Bournemouth, Weymouth and Portland exploded onto the world stage with its successful hosting of the sailing events for the 2012 Olympic and Paralympic Games.
+Weymouth and Portland then exploded onto the world stage hosting the sailing events for the 2012 Olympic and Paralympic Games.

 bottom of page